York Festival of Ideas Infinite Horizons

 from Mozart’s opera ‘The Magic Flute’, Wo0 46

-Sonata for cello and piano sonata in G Major, Op.
+Sonata for cello and piano in G minor, Op.
 5

 Sonata for cello and piano D Major, Op.102.